Sunsphere: History

 During the fair it cost US$2 to take the elevator to the tower's observation deck.
-The tower served as a restaurant and featured food items such as the Sunburger and a rum and fruit juice cocktail called the Sunburst.
+The tower served as a restaurant and featured food items such as the "Sunburger" and a rum and fruit juice cocktail called the "Sunburst".
 In the early morning hours on May 12, 1982, a shot was fired from outside the fair site and shattered one of the sphere's windows.
 No one was arrested for the incident.

 The Sunsphere has been used as a symbol for Knoxville, appearing in postcards and logos.
 Between 1993 and 1999, the Sunsphere was featured in part on the logo for the Knoxville Smokies minor league baseball club.
 The 2002 AAU Junior Olympics mascot Spherit took its inspiration from the landmark.
 It featured red hair and a body shaped like the Sunsphere.
-On Sunday, May 14, 2000, nuclear weapons protesters scaled the tower and hung a large banner that said "Stop the Bombs."
+On Sunday, May 14, 2000, nuclear weapons protesters scaled the tower and hung a large banner saying "Stop the Bombs".
 They remained on the tower for three days before surrendering to police.

 Redevelopment

 In March 1991, officials from the Pensacola Tornados of the Continental Basketball Association were looking at Knoxville for possible location and said of the Sunsphere as potential office space, "What better place for basketball offices than a giant gold basketball in the sky."

-A pair of failed proposals was presented to the World's Fair Park Development Committee on March 31, 1994, that sought to reopen the Sunsphere as a restaurant (similar to Seattle's Space Needle, which features a restaurant at the top of the tower).
-The proposal from CEB Enterprises would have opened a casual dining restaurant called World's Fare Restaurant.
-The proposal from Cierra Restaurant Group would have opened a fine dining restaurant.
+In March 1994 the World's Fair Park Development Committee sought to reopen the Sunsphere as a restaurant (similar to Seattle's Space Needle, which features a restaurant at the top): CEB Enterprises would have opened a casual dining restaurant called World's Fare Restaurant; Cierra Restaurant Group would have opened a fine dining restaurant.
+Both proposals failed.